bluematador/blue-matador-mcp-server/README.md

 ```
 "Mute all SQS monitors for the next hour"
 "Create a mute rule for production EC2 instances"
+"Mute all resources matching the pattern 'prod-*'"
+"Mute all SQS queues starting with 'test-'"
+"Mute resources ending with '-staging' pattern"
 "Show me what monitors are available for muting"
 "Delete the mute rule for my test servers"
 ```